org-arl/VirtualAcousticOcean.jl/README.md

 VirtualAcousticOcean.event(conn::MyProtcocol, timestamp::Int, event, id)
 Base.close(conn::MyProtocol)
 ```
+`data` matrix contains samples scaled in the ±1 range, with each column containing data for one channel. `timestamp` are in µs from an arbitrary time origin. `seqno` is a running packet number for streaming data. `id` is an opaque numeric ID identifying the tranmission for which an event (transmission start `ostart` and transmission end `ostop`) is sent.

-For documentation on what each API function should do, refer to the [Grogu UDP real-time streaming protocol implementation](./src/grogu.jl).
+For detailed documentation on what each API function should do, refer to the Grogu UDP protocol [implementation](./src/grogu.jl).

 The protocol implementation may call the following API:
 ```julia